 - Click Attach current screenshot, and then click Share.

 Congratulations!
-You now have first-hand experience creating data visualizations and building Einstein Analytics dashboards and apps.
-You’re on your way to becoming an Einstein Analytics expert!
+You now have first-hand experience creating data visualizations and building Tableau CRM dashboards and apps.
+You’re on your way to becoming a Tableau CRM expert!